NOAA-PMEL/PyFerret/README.md

 ## Building PyFerret from source

 Please note that these are general instructions that are not fully verified; names of installation packages may vary slightly for you particular operating system.
 In particular, some systems have special development (`-dev`) packages that provide the include files, and shared-object libraries without a numeric extension, that are needed for compiling and linking the PyFerret code.
 On other systems, these include and library files are part of the standard package.
 These instructions assume your package manager provides recent versions of HDF5 and NetCDF.

+#### If you have previously built PyFerret from source

+The definitions of CC, FC, and LD (the last only for building external functions written in Fortran) were moved to the `site_specific.mk.in` files.
+(These were previously defined in the `platform_specific.mk.*` files.)
+If you already have customized `site_specific.mk` files, please appropriately updated your customized files with these additional definitions.

 #### Packages from the package manager

 If not already installed on your system, install the following packages using the package manager for your operating system, or a command-line package installation program such as `yum` or `apt-get` (which needs to be run as a system administator - as "root" - or using the `sudo` privilege escalation program):
 - `gfortran`, or `gcc` (Gnu Compiler Collection) on some systems - for the gfortran compiler and library
 - `libcairo`, `libcairo-dev`, `cairo`, or `cairo-dev` - for the cairographics library and include files